-3 REOTHREMENTS: EC § 32282 SCHOOL DISTRICT/COE 7 Review current CSSA reports or law enforcement statistics.
+2 REQUIREMENTS: EC § 32282 SCHOOL DISTRICT/COE Assessment of current status of school crime (EC § 32282(a)(1)).
+Review current CSSA reports or law enforcement statistics.
 Provide crime data to schools.
-Child abuse reporting procedures pursuant to PC § 11164 et seq. ires for prities.
+Child abuse reporting procedures pursuant to PC § 11164 et seq.
+Insert into the plan procedures for notifying appropriate authorities.
 Provide district-developed policies or procedures to schools.
 Disaster procedures, routine, and emergency.
+Obtain district disaster plans and include in plan.
 Provide district disaster plan to schools that meet SEMS requirements.
 Policies related to suspension, expulsion or mandatory expulsion, and other school-designated Obtain district policy on student discipline and include in plan.
 Provide district policies to schools.
-Notification to teachers pursuant to EC \$49079.
+Notification to teachers pursuant to EC §49079.
 Obtain district procedures for notifying teachers and include in plan.
 Provide district-developed procedures for notifying teachers.
 A sexual harassment policy (EC § 212.6(b)).
 Obtain policy from district and include in plan Provide policy to schools.
 The provisions of any schoolwide dress code (EC § 35183).
 School or district policies should be included in plan.
 Provide district-developed dress code policies to schools.
 Safe ingress and egress of pupils, parents, and school employees to and from school.
 Include in plan any schooldeveloped strategies or safe corridor maps for students and staff.
 Provide schools with predetermined evacuation routes.
 Safe and orderly school environment.
 Develop a School Safety Plan using existing resources.
 Provide statistical information, current statutes on school safety, and district policies.
 Rules and procedures on school discipline pursuant to EC § 35291 and EC § 35291.5.
 Update school rules and include in plan.
 Review rules for compliance.
 Hate crime reporting procedures pursuant to PC Chapter 1.2 Section 628 Obtain district policy on hate crime and include in plan.
 Provide district policies to schools.
 Hold a public meeting (EC 32288(b)(1)).
 Announce and conduct meeting at school site prior to submitting plan to district.
 Develop a district calendar of dates and times of all school public meetings.
-1011007 August 2004 eg
+(SMS) August 2004 eg